camillecalas/sitecommerce/README.md

-# Site Vitrine Ecommerce (Front only)
+# Site Vitrine Ecommerce (Front only) - Part of Hackeuse Training at Simplon Paris

+## Brief :

-Creation of a showcase website as part of the Hackeuse training at Simplon, Paris.
+- Creation of a showcase website.
+- Using HTML/CSS/Javascript